 Every semester the Honors College offers Honors Lyceum classes on varying topics.
 Always in high demand, the Honors Lyceum provides Honors students with an open forum for discussion of current events, international affairs, and controversial issues.
-Subject matter for the course varies from semester to semester but has recently focused on such issues as: world hunger, the significance of rhetoric in American history, the 2012 U.S. presidential campaign, the reform of undergraduate education in the United States, service learning, faculty research on the Auburn campus, and cultural learning experiences.
+Subject matter for the course varies from semester to semester but has recently focused on such issues as: world hunger, the significance of rhetoric in American history, the reform of undergraduate education in the United States, service learning, faculty research on the Auburn campus, and cultural learning experiences.

-Honors Forum

-Students enrolled in one of the Forum courses select, from a pre-approved list, a minimum of six campus lectures, films, performances, etc. to attend.
-The events span a wide range of subjects and students submit a reflective essay after each event attended.
+- Honors Forum, HONR 2077 (maximum of 2) - Students enrolled in the Forum course select, from a pre-approved list, a minimum of 10 campus lectures, films, and performances to attend.
+The events span a wide range of subjects and students submit a reflective essay after each event attended. - Honors Book Club, HONR 2087 (maximum of 2) During the semester, students typically read two to three books and actively participate in class discussions. - 2.
+Students must complete one of the following Senior-Year Honors Experiences: